Modern Slavery Act Statement

 The organisation’s modern day slavery training:

-- Highlights the issue of modern slavery and your role in its prevention.
+- Highlights the issue of modern slavery and employees role in its prevention.

 - Describes types of modern slavery and who it affects.